ROCm/rocSOLVER/docs/installation/installlinux.rst

 rocSOLVER requires a ROCm-enabled platform.
 For more information, see the :doc:`ROCm install guide <rocm-install-on-linux:index>`.

-rocSOLVER also requires compatible versions of rocBLAS and rocSPARSE installed on the system.
+rocSOLVER also requires a compatible versions of rocBLAS installed on the system and may require rocSPARSE depending on the build options.
 For more information, see the :doc:`rocBLAS install guide <rocblas:install/Linux_Install_Guide>` and :doc:`rocSPARSE install guide <rocsparse:install/install>`.

 rocBLAS, rocSPARSE, and rocSOLVER are still under active development, and it is hard to define minimal compatibility versions.
 For now, a good rule of thumb is to always use rocSOLVER together with the